Martin-Biomed/wifi-data-acquisition-server-companion-app/README.md

 I could have made a Build container based on a Windows Docker Image (to provide a controlled build env so that I can run my Maven builds), but ultimately decided against it because Windows has behaviour which makes it harder to work with Docker.

+## Logging

+This app automatically stores a log file in (C:\wifi_data_acquisition_companion_app).
+This file is overwritten every time the user opens the application again.